gregurco/jobeet-tutorial/docs/days/day-8.md

 # Jobeet Day 8: The Forms

-Any website has forms, from the simple contact form to the complex ones with lots of fields.
+Any site has forms, from the simple contact form to the complex ones with lots of fields.
 Writing forms is also one of the most complex and tedious task for a web developer: you need to write the HTML form, implement validation rules for each field, process the values to store them in a database, display error messages, repopulate fields in case of errors, and much more…